The obvious answer to this would be ‘no’.

 The moral of this section:

-Don’t automatically assume that if you suffer an accident at work that it was your fault – either in whole or in part.
+Don’t automatically assume that if you suffer an accident at work, it was your fault – either in whole or in part.

-The law surrounding an employer’s liability to an employee can be complex and there are sometimes many factors to take into account when assessing who was liable for an accident at work.
+The law surrounding an employer’s liability to an employee can be complex.
+There are sometimes many factors to consider when assessing who was liable for an accident at work.

-That’s why seeking out sound legal advice from specialist and experienced accident at work solicitor is always the right thing to do, when you’ve been injured in a workplace accident.
-At Mooneerams solicitors we are expert employer’s liability solicitors and we only act for employees, never for employers.
-Call us on 029 2048 3615 for some initial advice now.
-It won’t cost you anything to find out whether we think you’ve got a claim!
-You can contact us online too
+That’s why seeking sound legal advice from a specialist and experienced accident at work solicitor is always the right thing to do when you’ve been injured in a workplace accident.